l33tn00b/mcserver_velocity/README.md

 # mcserver_velocity
+Set up a private Minecraft Server for the kids, block other Realms/Servers and Marketplace.

-Set Up Minecraft Server, going from  ssh password login enabled Ubuntu image to velocity/paper based server with geyser.
+Server: going from  ssh password login enabled Ubuntu image to velocity/paper based server with geyser.

 # Choose Server Image
 - we'll go for Ubuntu 22.04 LTS